-If you decide to upgrade to a newer version of Windows you can do it in two way; either by upgrading (also know as an In-Place upgrade) or by making a clean installation.
-Both of the options have its pros and cons and to help you decide which one is better for you, we will try to explain both;
+If you decide to upgrade to a newer version of Windows you can do it in two ways: clean install vs upgrade.
+Both of the options have their pros and cons and to help you decide which one is better for you, we will try to explain both;

 - Upgrade or In-Place install is a commonly used method because of its simplicity.
 It does not require formatting of hard disk and due to that fact all settings, programs, and files are preserved.
 The new operating system simply replaces the old one.
 Using Windows Update Assistant, the process is pretty much automated so it doesn’t require almost any technical skills.
 It also allows going back to the previous system version if for any reason you don’t want to keep the new one (unlike with the clean install).